-(C) The Air Index information must include a graphical representation of the Air Index, information regarding the significance of the Air Index and an indication of the emissions durability period of the engine.
-The Air Index information must take the form of the following example.
+(C) (3) The Air Index information must include a graphical representation of the Air Index, information regarding the significance of the Air Index, and an indication of the emissions durability period of the engine.
+(A) The Air Index information must take should be conveyed in the general the form of the following example.